Generated Architecture

 Key Concepts

-- Zod Schemas: Every OpenAPI schema is converted to a Zod v4 schema for
+- Zod Schemas: Every OpenAPI schema is converted to a Zod v4 schema for the

-standalone, fully-typed function in
+fully-typed function in

 Example: Generated Operation Function